DIY Sailboat From a Plastic Bottle

 This simple step-by-step tutorial shows you how to make a sailboat from recycled household materials, and explains how to make it so that it floats on the water.

-We love making these and recently made one at Pud's forest school, where they also got to make a clay figure to sail their boat as well.
-The forest was recently flooded so they had fun floating their sailboats on a "lake" amidst the trees afterward!
+We love making these and recently made one at Pud's forest school, where they also got to make a clay figure to sail their boat.
+The forest was recently flooded, so they had fun floating their sailboats on a "lake" amidst the trees afterward!

-Once you've made your boat, you too could make a sailor to sit inside - either from clay, play dough, natural materials or whatever you have to hand (a favourite toy works just as well too, of course!)
+Once you've made your boat, you could also make a sailor to sit inside—either from clay, play dough, natural materials or whatever you have on hand (a favourite toy works just as well too, of course!).